amirsojoodi/Manuals-and-Tutorials/Programming/OpenMPI/README.md

-# OpenMPI for dummies!
+# OpenMPI for Dummies

 OpenMPI has a huge documentation base, but I thought a simple and summarized document may be helpful.
 To read more, visit:

 - https://github.com/open-mpi/ompi
 - http://open-mpi.org/

-## OpenMPI abstraction layer architecture:
+## OpenMPI abstraction layer architecture

 OpenMPI has three abstraction layer.